-Just as a golfer must learn to “drive” and “put” before they ever step onto an 18 hole golf course, the PMP Applicant must also learn the mechanics of taking the exam and what to expect when they arrive on game day.
-Employing multiple study methods may give you a triangulated understanding of the material as well as illuminating what you do know and what you don’t know.
+Just as a golfer must learn to “drive” and “put” before they ever step onto an 18 hole golf course, the PMP aspirant must also learn the mechanics of taking the exam and what to expect when they arrive on game day.
+Employing multiple study methods, as well as having a PM Exam Simuator to help, gives you a triangulated understanding of the material as well as illuminates what you do know and what you don’t know.

 Being able to answer sample PMP exam questions is crucial to your exam success.
 Simple?
 In concept; yes.
-After all, the PMP exam has only multiple choice questions.
-However, there are a number of question styles; each has their purpose and caveats, which makes knowing how to get the most of each question exponentially crucial.
+However, there are a number of question styles; each has its purpose and caveats, which makes knowing how to get the most of each question exponentially crucial.

-Situational questions test your ability to apply theoretical know how to real life project management situations.
-Often, these questions tend to be very long winded.
+The vast majority of the questions on the PMP® exam are situational.
+Situational questions test your ability to apply theoretical know-how to real-life project management situations.
+Some questions are short and vague, others are long-winded and ambiguous.
 The idea behind this is that in real life you will be handed both relevant and irrelevant information.
-Your task is to identify what’s relevant, ignore what doesn’t matter and then act upon the real issues.
+Your task is to identify what’s relevant, ignore what doesn’t matter, and then act upon the real issues.
 Be sure to read and accurately identify the actual question being asked of you, so that you can eliminate the useless information.

-Often, situational questions will offer two choices which are both reasonably correct, so it’s vital that you identify if the question is asking you the BEST choice, or the NEXT choice, or the EXCEPTION, or the ONLY answer.
+Often, situational questions will offer two (or more) choices which are both reasonably correct, so it’s vital that you identify if the question is asking you to identify the BEST course of action, or the NEXT step the project manager should take, or the EXCEPTION, or the ONLY answer.

-Knowledge based question may also ask you to identify an example chart or graph, such as recognizing a RACI or Pareto chart.
+Knowledge-based questions require you to apply your understanding of principles from the PMBOK® Guide or the Agile Practice Guide.
+A knowledge-based question may, for example, ask you to identify a chart or graph, such as recognizing a RACI matrix or Pareto chart.